Leg3ndary/carl-memer/Description.md

+# Tag Description - As posted in Carl-bot Help
 __**~~Dank Memer~~ Carl Tag**__
 *This tag description is quite long so I've made this into 2 posts :P*

 **What**
-This tag is a totally original Dank Memer tag, totally not copied from a bot, anyways in basics this is an economy command.
+This tag is a totally original Dank Memer tag, totally not copied from a bot, anyways in basics this is a set economy commands

 Accessible from any server you have the basic commands, beg, a sort of search command, pickup command, hourly, daily.
 You also have a shop, buying selling and using of items...